LechintanTudor/flcd-lex-bison/README.md

 # Lex + Bison Lab

-Use `./contrib/compile.sh` to compile the program.
+Run `./contrib/compile.sh` in the root of the project to compile the parser.